On the Go: Moving From a Laptop to an iPad

 There are four speakers — one in each corner — with on-board sensors to adjust between landscape and portrait so you always get the proper stereo image.
 Apple has been criticised for dedicating so much internal space to speakers rather than a larger battery but, as a sound engineer, I don’t have a problem with that; the battery lasts long enough and the speakers sound remarkably good.
 My early-2013 Macbook Pro sounds like rubbish by comparison.

 Because it’s a post-social media design, it leaves the Macbook Pro for dead when it comes to YouTube, Instagram and Facebook — especially when using their dedicated iOS apps.
-Installing a SIM card for whatever country I’m in gives me internet wherever there’s a phone network, which is everywhere these days — including that remote village.
+Installing a SIM card for whatever country I’m in gives me internet wherever there’s a phone network, which is everywhere these days — including that remote village I mentioned earlier.
 Also, its tablet form makes displaying flight confirmations at airports, watching movies on overnight buses, and navigating new cities much easier than the Macbook Pro.

 Three apps form the core of my iOS post-production system: AudioShare, Auria Pro and LumaFusion.

 AudioShare is indispensable for organising audio files on iOS and offers duplicating, re-naming, normalising, trimming, fading, and sample rate conversion.
-Most importantly, it’s a valuable conduit for sharing audio files from one app to another.
+Most importantly, it’s a valuable repository for storing audio files and a useful conduit for sharing them between apps.
 It’s like the Photos app for audio.

 Auria Pro is a DAW that can mix dozens of tracks of mono or stereo 24-bit/96k audio with 64-bit processing.
 It also supports MIDI, has a bunch of synth and drum machine add-ons, and videos can be inserted for scoring/mixing to.
 Each channel comes with a four-band parametric equaliser, sweepable high and low pass filters, comprehensive dynamics, and four plug-in slots.
 There’s a handful of built-in reverb and delay plug-ins from PSP, along with a growing number of plug-ins available as in-app purchases from FabFilter, Wavemachine Labs and others.
 No registration, no iLok nonsense, and nowhere near the price of their VST, AU, AAX and RTAS equivalents.
 Welcome to the mobile device economy!